ddemidov/ev3dev-lang-cpp/README.md

 This line can be added immediately after the previous `set(...)` instructions.

 7. Now compile your programs and the generated binaries will be ready for EV3.
-This assumes that you have build tools such as `make` and `cmake` installed - if not, install them with `sudo apt-get install build-essential`.
-You can perform compilation by invoking the following commands:
+This assumes that you have build tools such as `make` and `cmake` installed - if not, install them with `sudo apt-get install build-essential` (for make) and `sudo apt-get install cmake` for cmake.
+You can then perform compilation by invoking the following commands:

 ```sh
 mkdir build && cd build